 Knee Pain: Fat Pad Irritation or Hoffa’s Syndrome

 Fat pad irritation (Hoffa’s syndrome) is a condition that falls under the broad umbrella of knee dysfunction leading to anterior knee pain.
-It is a potential source of pain referral to the anteromedial knee and a source of pain in knee osteoarthritis.

 There are however signs and symptoms that are unique to an individual with fat pad irritation, allowing for the diagnosis of this condition.
+It is a fairly simple condition to treat, once accurately diagnosed, as long as the causative factors are recognized and managed.

 Physiotherapy treatment includes local cryotherapy, taping, local muscle flexibility and strengthening exercises, and correcting lower limb biomechanics to reduce symptoms.